Skip to main content

 The ATLAS Lab also evaluates current technology solutions to make recommendations for streamlining human performance and designs unique training and education tools grounded in human factors, and cognition and learning theory.
 The ATLAS Lab conducts research in a range of domains both within and outside of aviation, including commercial, military and general aviation; unmanned aircraft systems (UAS); urban/advanced air mobility (U/AAM), aviation maintenance; air traffic control; a range of military operations; and complex systems, in general.

 Cognition and Decision Making.
-Recent research efforts have examined pilot decision making in complex dynamic systems, including the impacts of stress and uncertainity, such as when conflicting information is encountered.
+Research efforts have examined pilot decision making in complex dynamic systems, including the impacts of stress and uncertainty, such as when conflicting information is encountered on the flight deck.
+This research developed a theoretical model of pilot decision making with conflicting information, including how pilot trust and contextual risk factors influence decision making.

 Human Performance and Individual Difference.
-Recent research has examined the impact of various individual difference factors such as personality type, motivation, cognition ability, and resilience to stress on human performance and learning.
+Research across the above research areas typically also includes the study of how individual difference factors come into play.
+For example, how do factors such as an individual's propensity to trust impact trust dynamics, or how do a learners stress-coping strategies impact adaptive training strategy effectiveness?
+Research has also examined the impact of various individual difference factors such as personality type, motivation, cognitive ability, and resilience to stress on human performance and learning.